tillt/jenkins-automation/README.md

 echo "Finished running tests with ios-sim" echo "<<UNIT_TEST_MARKER>>"
 ```
-This allows you to run Applications Test with xcodebuild.
+This allows you to run Application Test with xcodebuild.

 ===